deepak2233/Python_Projects/README.md

  your all files on the basis of extensions.
 It will automatically generate folders on the basis of the extensions name.

  ### Demo:
- For Demo, I have attached two images file. you can reffer this.
-In first image you will see hetrogenious filse (it may be PDF, JPG, PND, XLC, MP3, MP4 etc. and in second image you will see result of the program.
+ For Demo, I have attached two images files. you can refer to this.
+In the first image, you will see the heterogeneous files (it may be PDF, JPG, PND, XLC, MP3, MP4, etc. and in the second image you will see the result of the program.

  ### SKILLS USED:
  Basic Python and some usefull library.